-EXAMPLE: AS VIRUSES EMERGE.
-OUR SOLUTION ENABLES RAPID VACCINE DISTRIBUTION data, followed by local gene synthesis and vaccine production, may replace the cumbersome isolation and shipment of viruses and nucleic acids between geographically dispersed sites where vaccines are manufactured.
+By activating a global network of DBC systems, we believe it will be possible to accelerate the development and delivery of "on-demand" vaccines anywhere in the world, ultimately allowing rapid responses to disease outbreaks.
+We believe that the instantaneous electronic exchange of sequence data, followed by local gene synthesis and vaccine production, may replace the cumbersome isolation and shipment of viruses and nucleic acids between geographically dispersed sites where vaccines are manufactured.
 Also, by stocking systems with all of the materials needed for vaccine synthesis, the DBC network is designed to overcome many of the supply chain challenges that have emerged during the COVID-19 pandemic.
 Thus, we believe our technology will be able to replace antiquated centralized manufacturing systems with a modern distributed manufacturing systems.